Fire probability forecasting - case study

 Map of the seasonal fire risk forecast for South America: August-October 2020.
 Image: CEMADEN

-Through identifying areas with increased fire probability and providing recommendations to mitigate that risk, the project is helping generate information to support wildfire strategic planning that will safeguard lives across South America.
-The report is already being shared widely, such as with stakeholders in Brazil, Bolivia, Peru, Colombia and Venezuela, highlighting the value of this collaborative effort.
+Through identifying areas with increased fire probability and providing recommendations to mitigate that risk, the project is helping generate information to support wildfire strategic prevention and planning that will support conservation strategies across South America.
+The report is already being shared widely, such as with stakeholders in Brazil, Bolivia and Peru, highlighting the value of this collaborative effort.

 Liana Anderson, from Cemaden, added “This year, one of our main goals is to evaluate how this type of information can be better used by decision makers and what changes must be implemented to facilitate the flow of information”.

 The fire probability forecast has been incorporated into the Operational Plan for preventing and combating forest fires in the Amolar network - a network of protected areas in Pantanal.
 This network spans national borders, facilitating strategic planning and fire management.
 The plan was released in 2021 and can be found online (in Portuguese).